yoasyo25/career-development-curriculum/module_two/collaborative_communication.md

 * Create a leadership vision for your team on how you will work together.

 ## How to Handle Failure: Norming
-As a group, discuss the second chapter from the homework, *Mitigate Fault*
+Now let's discuss the norming phase: *"Resolved disagreements and personality clashes result in greater intimacy, and a spirit of co-operation emerges."* As a group, discuss the second chapter from the homework, *Mitigate Fault* and these questions:

 * What are your takeaways from the chapter?
 How could this apply to software teams?
 * What does it look like to actually learn from and move past mistakes?